Siddhi-Jadhav/Adobe_India_Hackathon_Challenge_1b/README.md

 # 📄 Adobe Connecting the Dots – Round 1B Submission

-## 🎯 Problem Statement: Persona-driven Document Intelligence
+## 🎯 Problem Statement: Persona-Driven Document Intelligence

-The objective of **Round 1B** is to develop a system that can provide persona-driven content recommendations from research papers.
-Given a research paper and a target persona (e.g., high school student, policy-maker, graduate researcher), the system must extract relevant information and generate a concise, persona-specific summary.
+The objective of **Round 1B** is to build an intelligent system that extracts and ranks the most relevant sections from a collection of PDFs, based on a given persona and their job-to-be-done.
+The output should be a structured, ranked, and context-aware JSON summary.

 ---

 ## 🛠️ Solution Overview

-We created a **persona-aware PDF summarization engine** that:

-- Parses the document into manageable chunks.
-- Generates embeddings using the `all-MiniLM-L6-v2` SentenceTransformer.
-- Accepts a persona query.
-- Ranks and selects the most relevant text spans.
-- Returns a condensed summary tailored to the input persona.

-This solution is containerized using **Docker** for cross-platform portability.
+Our system takes in:
+- A set of PDFs
+- A JSON input with persona and task definition

+It returns:
+- Metadata
+- Ranked section-level and sub-section-level outputs
+- Relevant refined text passages based on semantic similarity

+Key Components:
+- Text extraction with **PyMuPDF**
+- Relevance scoring using **TF-IDF + Cosine Similarity**
+- Timestamped, persona-aware output in JSON format

 ---

 ## 📂 Project Structure

-round1b/
-│
+Challenge_1b/
-├── input/ # Folder containing the input PDF
+├── input/ # Folder with input PDFs and challenge1b_input.json
+│ ├── file1.pdf
-│ └── research_paper.pdf
+│ └── challenge1b_input.json
-│
-├── output/ # Folder where persona-specific summary is saved │ └── research_paper_summary.txt
+├── output/ # Folder for saving challenge1b_output.json
-│
-├── model/ # Pre-downloaded SentenceTransformer model
-│ └── all-MiniLM-L6-v2/
-│
-├── main.py # Main pipeline script
+├── run.py # Entry-point script that calls
-├── save_model.py # Script to download & save the embedding model
-├── requirements.txt # Python package dependencies
-├── Dockerfile # Docker container definition
+├── Dockerfile # Container setup for AMD64-compatible systems
 └── README.md # Project documentation

 yaml